-- Display alarm status information from Densité cards on the monitor wall. - Display alarms detected within a Kaleido-X system on an iControl Web page. - Display EdgeVision alarms along with the stream coming from the EdgeVision on a Kaleido-IP multiviewer. - Display alarm status information in XEdit (online mode). - Create virtual alarms that combine a number of alarm statuses, not only within a single system, but also from different devices within multiple Kaleido-X and iControl systems.
-See Creating Virtual Alarms on page 179.
+- Display alarm status information from Densité cards on the monitor wall. - Display alarms detected within a Kaleido multiviewer system on an iControl Web page. - Display EdgeVision alarms along with the stream coming from the EdgeVision on a Kaleido-IP multiviewer. - Display alarm status information in XEdit (online mode). - Create virtual alarms that combine a number of alarm statuses, not only within a single system, but also from different devices within multiple Kaleido multiviewers and iControl systems.
+See Creating Virtual Alarms on page 164.

-In addition, as of version 6.40 of the Kaleido-X software, it is possible to assign elements from any GSM alarm browser to alarm levels in the sources table, directly, by a drag-anddrop operation (see Configuring logical sources based on external alarm providers on page 205).
+In addition, as of version 6.40 of the Kaleido Software, it is possible to assign elements from any GSM alarm browser to alarm levels in the sources table, directly, by a drag-and-drop operation (see Configuring logical sources based on external alarm providers on page 190).